Skip to content

 Sidecar

-Sidecar is an accompanying component of DataFlux Func.
+Sidecar is an additional component of DataFlux Func.

-Since DataFlux Func typically runs within a container and cannot directly execute Shell commands on the host machine, Sidecar is a program that runs on the host machine.
-It acts as a proxy for DataFlux Func to directly execute Shell commands on the host machine.
+Since DataFlux Func usually runs inside a container, it cannot directly execute shell commands on the host machine.
+Sidecar is a program that runs on the host machine, acting as a proxy for DataFlux Func to execute shell commands directly on the host.

 Download Command